Meister-anon/Kai-zen_FireRed-Release-Edition/README.md

     //yeah think like that better that way memories and plates
     //are similarly linked while drive gets its own
     //distinct effect
+    //since type is a loop and odd
+    //think best way is just do a 50% power drop
+    //if atk type matches drive type
+    //and w technoblast separted from drive
+    //can have a way to use the move
+    //while having a separte option to use the drive